 Now, you can start to customize the way the effects and controls are used to make the transition.

-The easiest way to do this is by opening the transition tab and selecting a bunch of the template options.
+The easiest way to do this is by opening the transition tab at the bottom of the screen. (number 6 in the screenshot above).

 You can combine one of each type, for example, Volume, Bass, Filter, Mid, High, Effect In, and Effect Out - all in the same transition.Experiment with the options, and listen back to the transition until you are happy.